 I’m not against AP’s.
 There are some great AP courses!
 But when one organization has so much power, there are bound to be issues because we don’t all want the same thing.

 I dive into this issue in greater detail in episode 67 of the Vocabbett podcast.
 I’d consider it a must-listen for students, parents, and educators!
-You can listen above, or on your favorite podcast player.
+You can listen below, or on your favorite podcast player.